cjacker/opensource-toolchain-avr/README.md

 [dwdebug](https://github.com/dcwbrown/dwire-debug) is a simple stand-alone programmer and debugger for AVR processors that support DebugWIRE.

+I prefer this way to program and debug low pin attiny MCUs.

 If your target MCU support debugwire protocol, such as attiny13/85, you can set 'DWEN' FUSE bit to enable debugwire by any ISP programmer.

 **NOTE 1: Any ISP programmer can program 'DWEN' FUSE bit, but after debugwire enabled, to unprogram 'DWEN' FUSE bit, you have to use AVR Dragon/AVR JTAG ICE MKII and above, or HV ISP (supported by AVR Dragon).**